publicJorn/KeyMappey/README.md

 # KeyMappey

-A tool that lets you create a quick reference of your game's controls.
+A tool that helps you create a quick reference of your game's controls.

 ## Play around with the source code!